 ADMINISTRATORS AND OFFICIALS

 Administrators are the people who run JDC.
 Check the user list to see which administrators are currently active.
 They are not allowed to win the JDC tournament, although they are permitted to participate and gain points.

-Officials' offer organisational support and their privileges include posting news, hosting events, the ability to levels to the site, and just helping out in general.
+Officials offer organisational support such as posting news and hosting events.
 Anyone can be an official as long as they are reliable, have a good grasp of English, get along with other players, and are at least semi-dedicated.
 If you fit these criteria, feel free to contact an administrator.
 We are always looking for new officials willing to help out.
 Note that unlike administrators, officials are allowed to win the tournament.

-A competitor (the challenger) challenges another competitor (the opponent), as a team of up to three people or individually.
+A competitor (the challenger) challenges another competitor (the opponent) for a JDC match, as a team of up to three people or individually.
 Here are the ten duel commandments: